openctx/openctx-node/README.md

 outgoing requests to downstream services.
 These `outreqctx`s will inherit any baggage on the `inreqctx`.

-We also have an `outresctx`, or the properties that we want to be on our outgoing response.
+We also have an `outresctx` for the properties that we want to be on our outgoing response.
 This also inherits from the `inreqctx`.

 Every time a downstream request comes back, when we have an `inres`, we join